mwielgoszewski/www.tssci-security.com/archives/2007/11/19/contributing-towards-a-solution.rst

 From Dre;

-    While reading, ¢â‚¬ÅGeekonomics: The Real Cost of Insecure Software¢â‚¬? and speaking with people at Fortify Software, Veracode, Cigital, and MITRE¢â‚¬Â¦ I¢â‚¬â„¢m sold on the concept of a five-star ¢â‚¬Åsoftware security assurance¢â‚¬? rating system for both commercial and open-source software to solve the ¢â‚¬Åstem¢â‚¬? of this user+security problem...
+    While reading, "Geekonomics: The Real Cost of Insecure Software" and speaking with people at Fortify Software, Veracode, Cigital, and MITRE...
+I'm sold on the concept of a five-star "software security assurance" rating system for both commercial and open-source software to solve the "stem" of this user+security problem...

     ...get the five-star rating system published everywhere, on the software boxes, in newspapers, magazines, and everywhere the product name goes.
 Make it a part of consumer reports; make it the most